ktchen0504/ktchen0504.github.io/_posts/2020-12-31-Porject-List.md

 ---
 layout: post
 title: "Project List"
+subtitle: "An overview of my previous research experience"
 date: 2020-12-31
 ---

 #### This page lists my previous research porjects.
 Some of them have additional posts for more detailed introduction.
-#### The project site is still under construction, more posts to be updated...
+#### More posts to be updated...

 ---